EF45 – Multi-Agent Complex Systems

 This project aims to develop a hybrid model that accurately simulates infection spread and the impact of counter-measures.
 The innovative model couples Agent-Based Models (ABM) with Ordinary Differential Equation (ODE) and Partial Differential Equation (PDE) models, offering high computational efficiency and precision in modelling large regions.

 In the previous project EF4-13, we coupled PDE and ODE models to simulate infection dynamics in Lombardy, Italy.
 We conducted additional experiments on a rectangular domain using synthetic populations to test the robustness of the model (see Figures A, B, C), and we selected a more detailed representation of Berlin’s population (see Figures D, E).
 We decided to maintain a coarse representation of the initial population, similar to our previous experiments in Lombardy, rather than modeling each household individually.
 This approach proved to be effective.

-Building on this experience, our next objective is to explore methods for coupling ABMs with PDE models.
-Ultimately, our goal is to integrate all models to simulate infection dynamics on a larger scale.
+First, we return to our previously submitted paper on hybrid ABM-PDE models.
 Here, we choose Brandenburg as the simulation area for the ABM and Berlin for the PDE model.
 This decision is based on the fact that 1) Brandenburg has fewer residents than Berlin and 2) Berlin’s population is more evenly distributed.
-We have access to trajectories of individuals from Germany who have been in Brandenburg and Berlin at least once – on a weekday, Saturday, and Sunday.
+We have access to trajectories of individuals from Germany who have been in Brandenburg and Berlin at least once — on a weekday, Saturday, and Sunday.
 From these trajectories, we can derive a landscape.
 Using a mobility ABM with this landscape, we incorporate various health statuses to simulate infection dynamics.
 Most parameters are taken from the literature [2].
 For the infection model, we adopt the probability for an agent to become infected from [2], which considers various activities within buildings, making transmission dependent not only on agent coordinates but also on the type of activity, such as home, work, or leisure.
 Additionally, the model estimates factors like room size and air exchange rate for these different activity types.

 Coupling